 - Length of credit history: The scoring models award more points to consumers who have been using credit for longer.
 The models measure this by looking at the average age of all of your credit accounts, as well as your oldest account.
 You can often dramatically increase your credit age by becoming an authorized user on a family member or friend’s credit card, as you’ll benefit from their account history.

-- Credit mix: The scoring models also look at the different type of credit accounts you have.
-The variety of accounts you have is called your credit mix.
+- Credit mix: The scoring models also look at the different types of credit accounts you have.
 The more kinds of credit that you have, the better.
-As a general rule, aim to have at least one installment loan (like a mortgage, car loan, or student loan) and one revolving credit account (i.e., a credit card) to maintain a good credit mix.
+As a general rule, aim to have at least one installment loan (an installment loan is a type of credit account like a mortgage, car loan, or student loan) and one revolving credit account (i.e., a credit card) to maintain a good credit mix.

 - New credit: FICO and VantageScore also look at how recently you opened or applied for a new credit account.
 When you apply for credit, your potential lender will check your credit, which will cause a hard inquiry to appear on your credit report.
 Hard inquiries lower your credit score by several points, although the effect usually only lasts for a few months.